v0lta/PyTorch-Wavelet-Toolbox/examples/deepfake_analysis/README.md

 ![real person](real.png)

 Generative adversarial networks allow the generation of fake images at scale.
-See the example image below?
+Does the picture below seem real?

 ![fake person](fake.png)

 How can we identify the fake?
-Wavelet packets can help.
+Wavelet packets can help!

 ![packet comparison](packet_comparison.png)